 Food in Papua New Guinea is not as varied as on the Indonesia side of the island.
-However, basic staples like rice, noodles, chicken, and to some extend cookies, are available in most town and stores.
+However, basic staples like rice, noodles, chicken, and to some extent cookies, are available in most towns and stores.

 Prepaid SIM Cards can be purchased at the supermarket in Vanimo.
 Note: don’t expect more than Edge (sometimes 3G in Wewak) data speed and extremely spotty and slow connection.
 We used Dialog which was the recommended card by the locals.

 - “Private car” from the guesthouse to Vanimo proper: 10 PGK (US$3) for 2

 - Food (fried chicken and fries) in Vanimo 30 PGK (US$9) for 2

 - Regular bus from Vanimo to Guesthouse: 4 PGK (US$1) for 2

 - Private taxi from Guesthouse to Vanimo at 6 am (to catch on a banana boat to Aitape: 40 PGK (US$12) for 2

 - Both Indonesia Papua, and Papua New Guinea, have a strong Christian population, and as such, people don’t work on weekends.
 This means that transportation can be scarce, even not available.
 If you have to travel, Saturdays mornings are probably fine, though the later you go in the afternoon and into the Sundays, the fewer buses or cars you will find.
 The borders are open though – it’s finding transportation that will be difficult.
 With the increasing popularity of Skouw as a tourist destination, it might become easier to find transportation in the future.